 It can be very hot and very humid during the summer months.

 It's important to wear appropriate clothes and keep hydrated, especially while sightseeing under the sun.
 Especially in Beijing, the sightseeing activities can offer little shade so it's important to be careful.
-Learn more about keeping fit for summer travel in China.

 Summer lasts from May through the end of August but it can still be warm through September.